An exceptional plane

 • The prototypes:

-The F-WTSS, the famous Concorde of the first flight, and the G-BSST are respectively exposed to the Bourget Air and Space Museum (France) and the Fleet Air Arm Museum in Yeovilton (England).
+The F-WTSS, the famous Concorde of the first flight, and the G-BSST are respectively exhibited at the Air and Space Museum of Le Bourget (France) and at the Fleet Air Arm Museum of Yeovilton (England).

 • Pre-production devices:

-F-WTSA and G-AXDN are located at the Orly Delta Museum (France) and the Duxford Aeronautical Museum (England).
+F-WTSA and G-AXDN are located at the Delta Museum in Orly (France) and at the Duxford Aeronautical Museum (England).

 • Production devices:

-The F-WTSB is exhibited on the Airbus site in Toulouse (France) and the G-BBDG was given at the Brookland Museum in Weybridge (England).
+F-WTSB is on display at the Airbus site in Toulouse (France) and G-BBDG has been donated to the Brookland Museum in Weybridge (England).

-Five supersonic in the colors of Air France are still visible.
+Five supersonic aircraft in Air France colours are still visible.

-The F-BVFA (Fox Alpha), the oldest Concorde in the Air France fleet, was donated to the National Air and Space Museum in Whasington, United States.
-The F-BVFB (Fox Bravo) was bequeathed to the Museum of Automotive and Technology Sinsheim (Germany).
-The F-BVFC (Fox Charlie) also joined the Airbus site in Toulouse.
-He will join the Grand Toulouse Aeronautics Discovery Route, which will open in 2009.
-The FBTSD (Sierra Delta) faces the prototype, at the Air and Space Museum of Le Bourget (France).
-Finally, the F-BVFF (Fox Fox) is exposed at Roissy-Charles-de-Gaulle airport (France).
+F-BVFA (Fox Alpha), the oldest Concorde in the Air France fleet, was donated to the National Air and Space Museum in Washington (USA).
+F-BVFB (Fox Bravo) was bequeathed to the Automobile and Technology Museum in Sinsheim (Germany).
+F-BVFC (Fox Charlie) also joined the Airbus site in Toulouse.
+It will join the Parcours de découverte Aéronautique du Grand Toulouse which will open its doors in 2009.
+FBTSD (Sierra Delta) faces the prototype at the Air and Space Museum in Le Bourget (France).
+Finally, F-BVFF (Fox Fox) is exhibited at Roissy-Charles-de-Gaulle airport (France).

 The British Airways Concorde

-G-BOAA is now exhibited at the Scottish National Museum.
-The G-BOAB is at London Heathrow Airport.
-G-BOAC is at the park of Manchester Airport (England).
+G-BOAA is now on display at the Scottish National Museum.
+G-BOAB is at London Heathrow Airport.
+G-BOAC is at the Manchester Airport Visitors Park (England).
 G-BOAD is at the Air and Space Museum in New York.
-The GBOAE is at Grantley Adams Airport in Bridgetown.
-G-BOAF is located at Airbus and Bristol Aviation Heritage Museum (England).
-Finally, the G-BOAG is exhibited in Seattle, at the Museum of Flight.
+GBOAE is at Grantley Adams Airport in Bridgetown.
+G-BOAF is at Airbus and the Bristol Aviation Heritage Museum (England).
+Finally, G-BOAG is on display in Seattle, at the Museum of Flight.

 The Concorde myth